nodejs/undici/docs/docs/api/Dispatcher.md

 **Options**
 - `maxSize` - The maximum size (in bytes) of the response body to dump.
 If the size of the request's body exceeds this value then the connection will be closed.
 Default: `1048576`.
 - `abortOnDumped` - States whether or not abort the request after the response's body being dumped.
 Default: `true`.
-- `waitForTrailers` - Hints the dispatcher to wait for trailers if the response's body has been dumped.
-Default: `false`.

 > The `Dispatcher#options` also gets extended with the options `dumpMaxSize`, `abortOnDumped`, and `waitForTrailers` which can be used to configure the interceptor at a request-per-request basis.